-If your lot has random discolored patches, or leaves on your trees look like someone attacked them with a scissors, chances are you can blame Japanese beetles.
+If your yard has random brown patches, or leaves on your trees look like someone attacked them with a scissors, chances are you can point the finger at Japanese beetles.

-In the past five years, this voracious pest has rampaged into Ozaukee County, southeast WI and northern IL.
-Japanese beetles eat on more than three hundred plants.
+In the past five years, this hungry pest has rampaged into Ozaukee County, SE Wisconsin and northern IL.
+Japanese beetles eat on more than 300 plants.
 Rose bushes and grape vines are among their main delicacies.

-Japanese beetles are about a half-inch in length.
+Japanese beetles are about a half-inch long.
 Their metallic-green bodies are partly covered by bronze-colored wings.
 They attack consume trees and plants with abandon, leaving “skeletonized” leaves that resemble sewing lace.
-The bugs feed on only the material between the veins.
+The bugs eat only the material between the veins.

-Japanese beetles are the most far-flung turf-grass pest in the U.S. - including Ozaukee County.
+Japanese beetles are the most common turf-grass pest in the U.S. - including Ozaukee County.
 Adults bore into grass to lay eggs.
-The hatched grubs in the lawn eat the roots of grasses and other plants.
+The hatched grubs in the lawn devour the roots of grasses and other plants.
 Brown tracks or large spots result.

-If these scenarios sound familiar, you just want to know how to get rid of Japanese beetles.
-Grub control killer can be used on the larvae.
+If these situations sound familiar, you just want to know how to get rid of Japanese beetles.
+Grub control application can be used on the larvae.
 Spraying is the only means of adult Japanese beetle control for your Ozaukee County home.

-Ready to go after the Japanese beatles before they go after your trees and foliage?
+Ready to attack the Japanese beatles before they go after your trees and foliage?
 Schedule an appointment to virtually rid your yard of Japanese beetles.
 Better yet, save money with our Japanese beetle protection package.

 Don’t wait and wonder what Japanese beetles are.
 Take action at the first sign of their presence.
 They won’t wait around for you, trust us.